-Aside from these differences, the compatibility amongst the Apple Pencil 2 v 1 is what will dictate which pen you get.
-If you don’t have an iPad yet, then you’re in luck as you can choose the newest apple pencil rather than the first gen.
+Aside from these differences, the compatibility amongst the Apple Pencil 1 and 2 is what will dictate which pen you get.
+If you don’t have an iPad yet, then you’re in luck as you can choose the newest Apple Pencil rather than the first gen.

 Drawing requires the pressure sensitivity which both Apple Pencils have and shortcut buttons are created to make the experience of digital painting and animating much easier.
 The Apple Pencil 2 simply has a few small extras like the shortcut gesture that allows you to switch between tools and eraser mode.

 For Apple fans: 14 Weird Things to Ask Siri (Crazy Questions)

 If you’re choosing between iPad with an apple pencil vs a Surface Pro and surface pen for drawing, then see our post on Surface Pro 7 vs iPad Pro for Drawing & Art (Comparison).